mozilla/picl-oldsync/README.rst

     https://github.com/mozilla/awsboxen

-Deploy the stack like this:
+Clone this repo and `cd` into it, then deploy the stack like this:

     $> awsboxen deploy oldsync-dev-lcip-org